How might I feel after being in the ICU?

 Things that may help you get over what happened

 After leaving hospital you may have questions about your stay in the ICU.
 Some hospitals offer a follow-up clinic.
-This usually involves being invited back to the ICU you were in to look around, see some of the staff who looked after you and find out more about what happened to you.
+This usually involves being invited back to the ICU you were in to look around, see some of the staff who looked after you.
 The idea of going back to the unit can be frightening and it may be some time until you feel ready to do it.
 However, it can be very helpful to see where you were and find out more about what happened to you.
+Some ICUs keep diaries for their patients during their stay, and you may receive this at the clinic appointment.

 You won't remember everything that happened to you in the ICU.
 Writing down what you can remember may help you to collect together your memories.
 You could try to remember something about each day you were in hospital to help make sense of the time you lost.
 It may help to ask your family and friends what they remember about it.